Friday, December 30, 2022

 (12) But above all, my brothers, do not swear, either by heaven or by earth or by any other oath, but let your “yes” be yes and your “no” be no, so that you may not fall under condemnation.

 The apostle John makes a couple of references in 1st John that will also lend support to Paul, Peter, and James.
 In chapter 2 verse 28, John uses the word "appears" (φανερόω) in connection with his coming (παρουσία).
 This identifies that when he again uses the term appear later in the letter he is still talking about the day of his coming.
-Both statements suggest at Christ's coming on that day both shame and confidence will be exhibited by two groups of people.
+Both statements suggest that at Christ's coming on that day, two groups of people will exhibit shame and confidence.
 He also suggests a change in the believers which will occur on that day.

 1 John 2:28 ESV